waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 v_w = A u
 $$

-For any word, if we compute the corresponding vector $u$, the word embedding of this word can be obtained through a linear transformation (matrix multiplication) by a fixed matrix $A$.
+For any word, if we compute the corresponding vector $u​$, the word embedding of this word can be obtained through a linear transformation (matrix multiplication) by a fixed matrix $A​$.
 I provide some algebra walk through the proof of Theorem 1 in the paper.
 Readers who find it elementary or advanced can skip this block straight to the next section.

 (**Optional**)